emc-openstack/vnx-direct-driver/vnxCinder/ExtraSpec.md

 __Note__:

 `provisioning:type` replaces the old spec key `storagetype:provisioning`.
-The latter one will be obsoleted in the next release.
+The latter one is obsoleted in the *Mitaka* release.
-If both `provisioning:type`and `storagetype:provisioning` are set in the volume type, the value of `provisioning:type` will be used.

 ## Storage Tiering Support